-This 3-day Reykjavík based dive tour is an excellent way to experience the diving and natural wonders of south western Iceland while staying in the city over a long weekend or as part of an extended stay.
+This 3 Day Reykjavík based dive tour is an excellent way to experience the diving and natural wonders of south western Iceland while staying in the city over a long weekend or as part of an extended stay.
 Take part in the ultimate introduction to arctic diving as we plunge into the Atlantic Ocean, dive in a fissure between tectonic plates and explore the bubbling craters of a geothermal lake.
 Between dives we will visit the dramatic sea cliffs and steaming natural hot springs of the Reykjanes peninsula.
 We will also travel the famous Golden Circle route including the spectacular Geysir and unmissable Gullfoss waterfall.

 Scuba cylinders and weights

-Dry suit experience.
-A drysuit certification or a minimum of 10 logged dry suit dives within the last year signed by an instructor.
+PADI Open Water diver or equivalent and a drysuit certification or a minimum of 10 logged dry suit dives within the last year signed by an instructor.

 3 to 12 divers